Your buying guide for the best big phones in 2018

-Despite its 5.7in screen we wouldn't consider the Galaxy S8 to be a phablet, because its tiny bezels mean it's not a huge handset, yet we would consider the Pixel XL and iPhone 7 Plus to be phablets both of which have 5.5in screens.
+Despite its 5.7in screen we wouldn't consider the Galaxy S8 to be a phablet, because its tiny bezels mean it's not a huge handset, yet we would consider the iPhone 8 Plus a phablet with its 5.5in screen.
 So we've applied some discretion in our ranking of the 10 best phablets you can buy today.

 What screen resolution should you expect on a phablet?

 Take into account that the number of pixels will be stretched over a larger screen area, so a Quad-HD screen will be appreciated here more than it would on a compact phone.
 That said, though, even a full-HD screen will look crystal clear on a big phone - just watch out for anything lower in resolution than this.